 I’ve been recognized in Best Lawyers in America for over 15 years.
 From 2014-16, I was included in the Super Lawyers Top 100 Attorneys in North Carolina.
 I also am a certified superior court mediator.

 My wife, Joanna, and I have four young adult children.
 Charles Holt is a graduate of UNC Asheville and a musician.
 Grace Wells Hefner is a graduate of UNC Chapel Hill and an occupational therapist.
 Sarah Holt is a graduate of Wake Forest University and a real estate agent.
 Caroline Wells is a graduate of Appalachian State University and a kindergarten teacher.
-Our son-in-law, Will Hefner, is a graduate of UNC Chapel Hill and works with Cisco Systems.
+Our son-in-law, Will Hefner, is a graduate of UNC Chapel Hill and is a financial advisor.

 Joanna and I are members of and worship with Church on Morgan in downtown Raleigh.